Abstracts

 SAWC Spring | WHS 2026 Abstract Overview

 Abstracts are brief summaries of the overall goal of an offering and the specific ideas or concepts that will be presented, including outcomes and implications for practice.
 Limit abstracts to a 250-to-350-word count and divide it into the following sections: introduction, methods, results, and discussion.
-An in-depth overview of the SAWC Spring | WHS 2026 Abstract Guidelines can be viewed here.
+View an in-depth overview of the Abstract Submission Guidelines linked below.

 Key Dates* for Abstract Submissions